 North Carolina Motorcycle Insurance

-- Moped is a vehicle with a motor of less than 50 cubic centimeters, no external shifting device, and that can’t exceed a speed of 30 miles per hour on a level surface.
+- A moped is a vehicle with a motor of less than 50 cubic centimeters, no external shifting device, and that can’t exceed a speed of 30 miles per hour on a level surface.

 If you are not sure whether your ride is a motorcycle and needs insurance, call the DMV at (919)715-7000 and you will find out.